Feng Gong: Political career

 On December 24, 2017, Feng was elected as the vice chairman of the Revolutionary Committee of the Chinese Kuomintang.
 He was re-elected as the vice chairman on December 6, 2022.

 On October 12, 2018, Feng was elected as the new chairman of the China Literary and Art Volunteers' Association (中国文艺志愿者协会; CLAVA) by its 2nd National Congress.

 Personal life

-Feng is the great grandson of Feng Guozhang (1859-1919), once the president of the Republic of China during the chaotic Warlord era.
-His grandfather, Feng Jiayu (冯家遇; 1888-1953), was a businessman.
+Feng is the great-grandson of Feng Guozhang (1859-1919), once the president of the Republic of China during the chaotic Warlord era.
+His grandfather, Feng Jiayu (冯家遇; 1888–1953), was a businessman.
 Feng himself is a leadership figure in the Revolutionary Committee of the Chinese Kuomintang, one of the eight legally recognized political parties in China, as well as a member of the Chinese People's Political Consultative Conference.
 He is often accosted by reporters during the annual Lianghui meetings in Beijing due to his celebrity status.

-1983, Feng Gong married Ai Hui (艾慧) in Tianjin, the couple have a son, Feng Kaicheng (冯开诚), born in 1984.
+In 1983, Feng Gong married Ai Hui (艾慧) in Tianjin.
+The couple have a son, Feng Kaicheng (冯开诚), born in 1984.